coder-mike/microvium/doc/js-host/module-api.md

   // Specify the root directory of the project, from which initial imports will be resolved
   basedir: 'my/project/directory',

-  // A set of "core" modules: those which can be imported from any microvium module with the exact same specifier.
+  // A set of "core" modules: those which can be imported from any Microvium module with the exact same specifier.
   coreModules: {
     'a-core-module': './a-core-module.mvms', // Core module implemented VM source text 'another-core-module': require('a-module-in-the-host') // Core module implemented by the host },

-  // Allow microvium modules to import `fs`, `http`, etc.
+  // Allow Microvium modules to import `fs`, `http`, etc.
   allowNodeCoreModules: true,
 };